-Cryptocurrencies depend upon a public ledger ,which makes privacy challenging, because everyone can see every transaction.
+Cryptocurrencies depend upon a public ledger, which makes privacy challenging because everyone can see every transaction.
 Bitcoin gives every user one or more account numbers, and that gives many people a false sense of security.
-People assume that as long as no one knows your account number and you use a new account number with every transaction that no one can tie all of your bitcoins to your real life identity.
+People assume as long as nobody knows your account number and you use a new account number with every transaction, nobody can tie all of your bitcoin transactions to your real identity.

 This is where the large centralized exchanges become a problem.
 In order to comply with government regulations, exchanges must know everyone they do business with.
 Since many bitcoin transactions flow through an exchange, the exchange learns who everyone is and can start to track who is doing business with whom.
-Coinbase is already closing accounts based upon who you do business with after withdrawing your bitcoins.
+Coinbase have been known to close accounts based upon who you do business with after withdrawing your bitcoins.

 In order to have even the slightest bit of privacy, the exchange functionality needs to be divided among hundreds of parties who are unlikely to collude to compromise identity.
 This is not economically practical today, because the exchange order book creates market incentives that naturally tend toward centralization in just a few exchanges with the vast majority of market share.